Irys-xyz/irys-improvement-proposals/README.md

 ## What are IIPs?

 -   Proposals for improving the Irys
--   Provides detailed information for enhancements, new features, and processes
+-   Detailed information for enhancements, new features, and processes
 -   A mechanism for the community to discuss and refine proposed changes

 ## Who can submit an IIP?

-Anyone, however you should be an active community member first
+Anyone, however you should be an active community member first.

 ## What can an IIP cover?